nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 custody, authorship, intent.
 That any system is broken.
 That science is, formally, a monimograph; it is not, and that is the point of the book.
 That the polynomial-time checker is mechanized; it is conjecture.
+That alignment can be reached by aligning to the record; that is a conjecture of this post, not a claim of the paper.

 **The field found first.** The Merkle tree.
 The liveness layer under every deployed transparency log.
 Computing the closure before the build.